oracle/node-oracledb/doc/src/user_guide/initialization.rst

     * - ``ORA_SDTZ``
       - The default session time zone, see :ref:`Fetching Dates and Timestamps <datehandling>`.
     * - ``ORA_TZFILE``
       - The name of the Oracle time zone file to use.
-See the notes below.
+See :ref:`oratzfile`.
     * - ``ORACLE_HOME``
       - The directory containing the Oracle Database software.
 This directory must be accessible by the Node.js process.
 This variable should *not* be set if node-oracledb uses Oracle Instant Client.
     * - ``NLS_LANG``